 Installing and Configuring the Audit Plugins

-portal-ext.properties file to tweak the default settings.
+portal-ext.properties file which you can use to tweak the settings.

 com.liferay.portal.servlet.filters.audit.AuditFilter: By default, this is set to